Community Recreation Feasibility Plan

 Is the city still planning to build a new pool in the near future?
 I hope public consultation will be used for this as well because ensuring it includes a 50m pool is critical to bringing several new sports (diving, water polo, underwater hockey and lifesaving) to Lloydminster.

-Krystal asked about 2 years ago
+Krystal asked almost 3 years ago

 Thank you for the question.